-The proposed development does not fall within the scope of Class 10(dd) as private roads forming part of proposed development are less than 2,000 metres in length.
+The proposed development does not fall within the scope of Class 10(dd) as the temporary access route for the proposed development will be less than 2,000 metres in length.

 In the circumstances, although a mandatory EIA is not triggered for the proposed project, an assessment of the likelihood of the proposed works to have a significant effect on the environment having regard to the criteria set out in Schedule 7 will be undertaken.
 If it is likely that the project will have a significant effect on the environment having regard to the criteria set out hereunder, an EIA will be required.